 Another significant change is the type and the name of description of capacibilities:

 SupportedIncomingInterfaces, with string type;

 outgoingCapabilities, with array type.

-In KDE Connect iOS, it’s generated by the following lines in
+In KDE Connect iOS, it is generated by the following lines in

 [np setObject:[[[PluginFactory sharedInstance] getSupportedIncomingInterfaces] componentsJoinedByString:@","] forKey:@"SupportedIncomingInterfaces"];

-So, I just change the key string, and remove the
+So, I changed the key and removed the